robrich/kubernetes-hands-on-workshop/03-Multi-stage-build/start/README.md

 3. Note that version `0.2` is significantly smaller than `0.1`.

 Docker built two images in this multi-stage build example.
-One named `<none>` has the build tools and is larger, one is named `hellodotnet:0.2` and is smaller.
+If using the more modern BuildKit Docker builder, the intermediate image is stored in buildx cache, but hidden from us in the images list.
+If using the original Docker builder, you'll see an image named `<none>`.
+This intermediate image has the build tools and is larger.
+In either case, the target image is named `hellodotnet:0.2` and is smaller.
 We did this so we don't need to deploy the build tools to the production server, and so we built the .net app in a very consistent environment.

 Step 11: Prune unnamed images